hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 - Switches, caps, stabilizers

-If you need custom caps for your own design, ask DecentKeyboards <https://www.etsy.com/shop/DecentKeyboards>.
+If you need custom printed caps for your own design, ask DecentKeyboards <https://www.etsy.com/shop/DecentKeyboards>.
 I can make custom printed PBT keycaps.
 The total charge is from around $30.

 ## Installation